Mehliug-git/Bitch_Hunting/README.md

 # La Chasse Aux Salopes !

-This project is for Flood the DB -> DDOS -> Scan -> Hack Scam website.
+This project is for : Flood the DB -> Scan -> Hack Scam website & DDOS.

 # How I use it ?